Drug Evaluation Committee Where to report supplemental information not directly related to 2015-47 SAE

 Clinical trial office: Not specified in the SOP and left to the discretion of the investigator and sponsor

-In this case, it was decided to report only on the sponsor's form, and not to report to the site and deliberate at the Clinical Trial Review Committee.
+This time, the report was made only on the sponsor's form, and no report to the Investigator Site or discussion at the Clinical Trial Review Committee will be conducted.

 Question

-If we have to report the progress of a subject unrelated to the event on the sponsor's form, should we also report it to the head of the site in terms of GCP?
-Is it always necessary to report to both parties (the sponsor and the head of the site) at the same time?
-If it is a report of supplementary information unrelated to the relevant event, is it acceptable to report it only to the sponsor?
+If we have to report the progress of a subject unrelated to the event on the sponsor's form, should we also report it to the head of the Investigator Site in terms of GCP?
+Is it always necessary to report to both parties (the sponsor and the head of the Investigator Site) at the same time?
+If it is a report of supplementary information unrelated to the relevant event, is it acceptable to report only to the sponsor?

-There are no provisions in your hospital's SOP and the relevant study protocol, or instructions from the head of the site to submit additional information in response to the serious adverse event, and furthermore, the investigator has fully considered the relationship between the event and the additional information requested by the sponsor, and has determined that there is no need to provide the head of the site with the additional information requested by the sponsor.
+There are no provisions in your hospital's SOP and the relevant study protocol, or instructions from the head of the Investigator Site to submit additional information in response to the serious adverse event, etc. Furthermore, the investigator has fully considered the relationship between the event and the additional information requested by the sponsor, and has determined that there is no need to provide this information to the head of the Investigator Site.
 If the investigator has determined that there is no need to provide the additional information to the head of the site, then there is no problem in providing the additional information only to the sponsor.

 Share this page